Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 When I’m in a hurry I use the same recipe and whizz it together in my food processor.
-This takes just 1-2 minutes and is a real time saver, also it is much cheaper than buying pizza dough or ready-made pizza bases.
+This takes just 1-2 minutes.
+Making it a real time saver.
+It is much cheaper than buying pizza dough or ready-made pizza bases.

 Batch making baby food

 I love to cook my own baby food in the slow cooker and once everything is cooked (usually fruit, vegetables and beef stock) I can whizz it together to make a smooth consistency.

 Cheese is the first thing that comes to mind.
-I buy the blocks of cheese, that are usually cheaper, and then spend about 20-30 seconds grating the entire block into a *storage container.
+I buy the large blocks of cheese, that are usually cheaper, and then spend about 20-30 seconds grating the entire block into a *storage container.

 Preparing cookie dough

 This is fantastic, saves my arthritic hands and is a great way to enjoy a treat in next to no time!

 Whipping up sauces

-The list here is really endless, however, some of my favourite sauces to whip up in our food processor would be a pasta sauce, pesto, salsa and mayonnaise.
-Salsa takes literally seconds and is great for busy lunchtimes.
+The list here is really endless, however, some of my favourite sauces to whip up in our food processor would be a tomato pasta sauce, kale and tomato pasta sauce (with hidden veggies!), pesto, salsa and mayonnaise.
+Tomato and chilli salsa takes literally seconds and is great for busy lunchtimes.

-I love to turn old bread into croutons, as this is really simple and avoids food waste.
-Also, when we want to make breadcrumbs, for coating meat, or topping bolognese pasta bake, it only takes a few seconds to pop some croutons in the food processor and make breadcrumbs.
+I love to turn old bread into croutons (I love air fryer croutons), as this is really simple and avoids food waste.
+Also, when we want to make breadcrumbs, for coating meat, or topping air fryer pasta bake or mince pasta bake (which I make from leftover slow cooker spaghetti bolognese).

 It has sped up my time in the kitchen and also it means I’m not left in pain after cooking from all the chopping and processing.

-This is our food processor
+This is our new food processor

 I know there are a LOT of my recipes that can be adapted for use with the food processor.
-These are some of the ones that come to mind: